Skip to content

 Shuttle/transfer

-Taking a SHUTTLE (👉price and schedule) is the most comfortable option to get to the center of Bangkok, especially for large groups.
+Taking a SHUTTLE (👉price) is the most comfortable option to get to the center of Bangkok, especially for large groups.
 They will wait for you at the airport and take you directly to the hotel.

-One of the problems with taxis in Bangkok is that sometimes they tell you that they know the hotel, but they take you to another hotel, charge you the fare and leave (it happened to me twice).
+One of the problems with taking a taxi in Bangkok is that sometimes they tell you that they know the hotel, but they take you to another hotel, charge you the fare and leave (it happened to me twice).
 The transfer is a more professional service and you will avoid problems.

 Airport Rail Link (train)

-The Airport Rail Link takes you to Bangkok in 25 minutes.
+The Airport Rail Link (👉price and schedule) takes you to Bangkok in 25 minutes.
 There are two main stations for commuters: Makkasan (to transfer to the subway) and Phaya Thai (connecting to the Skytrain).
 The single ticket will cost you 45BHT.

 Taxi